-ANNEX TO THE ANTI-CHEATING REGULATIONS
+ANNEX TO THE FAIR PLAY REGULATIONS

 Explanatory comment on Art.
-I. 2. a.
+1.2a

 The words other sources of information refer to data gathered from sources other than the player himself/herself during the game.
-The information may come from chess books, notes, coaches, or parents, among other sources.
+The information may come from chess books, notes, coaches, or spectators, among other sources.